Rambo (2008 film): Plot

 During the political protests of the Saffron Revolution in Burma, ruthless SPDC officer Major Pa Tee Tint leads his Burmese Army forces in a campaign of fear.
 His soldiers pillage settlements, sadistically slaughter innocents, abduct teenage boys to be drafted and hold women hostage to be raped as sex slaves.

-Meanwhile, 20 years after the events in Afghanistan, Vietnam War veteran John Rambo lives in Thailand, making a living as a snake catcher and ferryman.
+Meanwhile, twenty years after leaving Afghanistan, (Note: As depicted in Rambo III (1988)) Vietnam War veteran John Rambo still lives in Thailand, making a living as a snake catcher and ferryman.
 He is approached by a group of missionary doctors from Colorado, led by Michael Burnett and his fiancée Sarah Miller, for a job to ferry them up the Salween River into Burma.
 They are on a humanitarian mission to provide medical aid to a village inhabited by the Karen people.
 Rambo initially refuses multiple times to take the group, but Sarah convinces him to help them.

 On the way, the boat is stopped by pirates who demand Sarah in exchange for passage.
 Rambo quickly kills them, shocking the group.
-He drops them off at their destination and leaves; on his way back to Thailand he destroys the pirates' boat while having flashbacks of the previous night's action.
+He drops them off at their destination and leaves; on his way back to Thailand, he destroys the pirates' boat while having flashbacks of the previous night's action.
 Shortly after the missionaries' arrival, Tint's forces raze the village and massacre the villagers, then capture Sarah, Michael and other survivors.

 Back in Thailand, Rambo is hired to transport mercenaries on a mission to rescue the missionaries.
 Rambo takes them to the drop-off point and offers to help, but his offer is rejected by team leader Lewis, a former SAS soldier.